Click here for a current schedule of Health and Wellness workshops

 - management of chronic conditions

-Our Tai Chi workshops truly are for everyone and include accommodations such as “Chair Chi” for participants who cannot stand for any length of time.
+Tai Chi can accommodate a wide range of ability levels, including a “Chair Chi” option for participants who cannot stand for any length of time.

 The choice of workshop format depends on your comfort level.
 It is important to know that COA staff will be available to assist you with any technology questions you may have and your needs will be fully supported in any workshop.

-You are welcome to register for any workshop with any Host Site Sponsor while space is available.
+You are welcome to register for any workshop listed below.
+Space is limited for each workshop, so don’t delay!
 Registering is as simple as clicking the registration link next to the desired workshop in the table below.

 Note: To minimize the opportunity for missed sessions, please select a workshop that best fits your schedule.